What causes Acne?

 After Identifying your Stage and Types of Acne, how can you treat them?

 I have been through all 3 stages of acne.
 You can read my story here.
 I am still very acne-prone and maintain mostly acne-free skin by using Skinlycious products.
 After all I was struggling with acne for 14 long years, until I found my cure with Skinlycious.

-For mild acne, you can use Skinlycious Blemish Corrector, a vitamins-based spot treatment that does not dry or peel.
+For mild acne, you can use Skinlycious Clarifying Serum, a vitamins-based spot treatment that does not dry or peel.
 It will clear up your existing spots and whiteheads.
 If you would like something that dries up the spots fast, you can try Skinlycious acids-based Glow Exfoliant.
 However, if you are only willing to use one product, Skinlycious Calming Cleanser is the one to use.
 Check out Julie’s video on how her 12 year old son’s mild acne cleared with Skinlycious Calming Cleanser.